 This course addresses group theory and practice in multiple settings with a variety of diverse populations and age groups.
 Major themes include group dynamics, group process, and group states for mental health and school counselors.
-Prerequisites for clinical mental health counselors: PYCL 502 & PYCL 511.
+Prerequisites for mental health counselors: PYCL 502 & PYCL 511; for school counselors PYCL 502 & PYCL 504.